basic building blocks

 It is acceptable to read properties of a model when

-computing a property
+computing a property.

-Regular subclassing of Proto.Type
+Regular subclassing of Proto.Type is

 possible.